oyzh888/MQAD/README.md

 # Open source plan
 - [√] Release the data generation code (only show the logic)
 - [√] Release example data and document to show the data format
-- [] Add example raw json files to generate the dataset
+- [√] Add example raw json files to generate the dataset
-- [] Add readme and script to start the code
+- [√] Release the full datasets
-- [] release the full datasets
+- [] Add readme and script to start the dataset gen code
-- [] Release the example model training code
+- [] Open source the training code (not decided yet, possible)

 # Code
 [gen_qa.py](./code/gen_qa.py)